karote00/handoff/docs/getting-started.md

 # Install globally
 npm install -g handoff

-# Or use directly with npx
+# Or use directly with npx (quick start)
-npx handoff init
+npx handoff-ai start
 ```

 ### 2. Initialize in Your Project